Skip to content

 Tried It: Instagram’s Buzzy Custom Haircare Line, Prose

-Twenty-five consultation questions and a week of use later, my curls and I love each other
+Twenty-five consultation questions and a week of use later, my curls and I love each other.

-– February 2023; Chatelaine
+– February 2023; Chatelaine (sponsored)

-Book Review: Return by Kamal Al-Solaylee
+Return by Kamal Al-Solaylee

-Why We Go Back to Where We Come From
+Why We Go Back to Where We Come From.

-– December 2021; Quill & Quire
+– December 2021; Quill & Quire (book review)

 Zarqa Nawaz wants to tackle romantic tropes about Muslims in upcoming series

-The ‘Little Mosque on the Prairie’ creator is confronting a Hollywood double standard with ‘Zarqa’
+The ‘Little Mosque on the Prairie’ creator is confronting a Hollywood double standard with ‘Zarqa’.

--June 2021; Broadview
+-June 2021; Broadview (Q&A)

 Found in Translation